johandersson/eatthefrog/README.md

 ## Add several tasks
 You can add several tasks at the same time by pressing CTRL+i or just i (or use the File -> Add several tasks menu).
 I stands for Inbox.

+## Why not use priority level that is already built in Outlook?
+Because you might have already prioritized tasks in Outlook with theese, and the thought behind the program is not to show all your tasks in the A-B-C list all the time, but the ones you think you are able to finish today.
+Therefore you need to prioritize your current tasks in the program with A-B-C, or in Outlook

+If you don't already have the categories A, B and C saved in Outlook, the program will create them the first time you run it.
+It will set them with the colors use in this method, green for A, yellow for B, and green for C tasks.

 ## Create calendar events based on a task and it's ABC-priority
 You can also create calendar events in outlook based on a task item, and that calendar event will use the priority color code of the task.